pfalcon/pycopy/docs/library/usocket.rst

    Create a new socket using the given address family, socket type and protocol number.
-Note that specifying *proto* in most cases is not required (and not recommended, as some MicroPython ports may omit ``IPPROTO_*`` constants).
+Note that specifying *proto* in most cases is not required (and not recommended, as some Pycopy ports may omit ``IPPROTO_*`` constants).
 Instead, *type* argument will select needed protocol automatically::